sinamajidian/EvANI/README.md

-This reposiotry includes the instruction how to run EvANI EvANI benchmarking pipeline on benchmarking datasets.
+This repository includes the instructions how to run EvANI benchmarking pipeline on the benchmarking datasets.

 ### requirements
-EvANI framework is a basic python script which performs a Spearman rank correlation test.
+EvANI framework is a basic python script that performs a Spearman rank correlation test.

 ```
 conda create -n evani python=3.12